News

 IPSR-Affiliated Students Awarded Prestigious Graduate Fellowships

-D'Arlyn Bell and Natasha Chenot, who were both offered the Graduate Research Fellowship by the National Science Foundation!
+Congratulations to D'Arlyn Bell and Natasha Chenot, who were both offered the Graduate Research Fellowship by the National Science Foundation!
 This fellowship provides three years of support for students who "have demonstrated their potential for significant research achievements in STEM or STEM education. ...

 Thu, 04/11/2019